top of page

 So, What's the Big Deal Now?

 You might be wondering, "If economists have been using AI for so long, why all the hype now?"
-Great question, imaginary reader!
-Here's the scoop:
+Well:

-So, there you have it, folks!
-While the rest of the world is just waking up to the AI revolution, economists have been sipping that sweet, sweet artificial intelligence tea for decades.
+So, while the rest of the world may just be waking up to the AI revolution, economists have been using it for decades.
 From predicting recessions to analyzing global markets, AI has been the trusty sidekick of economists everywhere.

-Next time you hear someone talking about the "new" AI revolution, you can smugly inform them that in economics, AI is practically a senior citizen.
-Just remember to wink knowingly – it adds to the effect.
+Next time you hear someone talking about the ‘new’ AI revolution, you can smugly inform them that in economics, AI is practically a senior citizen.
 Stay curious, and keep embracing that AI future... or should I say, present?

 bottom of page